GluuFederation/docs-supportportal-prod/docs/sources/user-guide/index.md

 If you're a member of a Gluu customer organization, you can see tickets for all other members of that organization.

 > Supported Gluu customers have a limited number of "named contacts" that can interact with Gluu staff for support.
-The Basic support plan includes 4 named contacts, Premium includes 6 named contacts, and Enterprise includes 8 named contacts.
+If you need additional named contacts, talk to your Gluu account manager.

 [![dashboard-company-tickets](../img/dashboard-company-tickets.png)](../img/dashboard-company-tickets.png)